-This project will utilize the Intermediate Depth Logging Winch to log the Rapid Access Ice Drill (RAID) field trial borehole drilled in 2016-2017 near Minna Bluff in Antarctica.
-The age of the ice will be determined by optical borehole logging.
+This project will utilize the IDDO Deep Logging Winch to log the Rapid Access Ice Drill (RAID) Antarctic field trial (AFT) borehole drilled during the 2017-2018 summer field season near Minna Bluff, Antarctica.
+The RAID AFT includes a new slim version of PI Ryan Bay's optical logging device for use in the 3.5-inch diameter RAID boreholes.
+The optical logger will enable rapid establishment of the ice chronology in a borehole, in a few hours after drilling.
 This field trial will be critical in determining whether or not the RAID borehole wall roughness, and cleanliness, permits optical logging at the level of detail needed for accurate dating of the ice.

 Minna Bluff Firn Core and Firn Air Sampling